 VOLUNTEER PROGRAMS IN KENYA

 One of the ways to get to know a country is to make a trip, but not just a trip, a different trip; where you can know, live and feel the true essence of that country and its people.
-You can do this through volunteering in Kenya.
+You can do this by volunteering in Kenya.

-The objective of volunteer in Kenya is to empower young people, children and people with different abilities, and at the same time they can develop their academic, personal and professional skills through social, physical and spiritual development.
+The objective of volunteering in Kenya is to empower young people, children and people with different abilities, and at the same time they can develop their academic, personal and professional skills through social, physical and spiritual development.
 And that they in turn can develop their academic, personal and professional skills through social, physical and spiritual development.

 We seek to empower and develop all the skills and knowledge of children and young people from poor communities in Kenya.

 Support us in addressing the problems of many women in Kenya through awareness raising and education.

 - Dropping out of school

 To be part of the volunteering in Kenya, no specific training is necessary, it is only required: